NawafAlOthman/Conversing-bot/README.md

 Since this project is me messing around with friends, there is bound to be unprofessional language, and I apologize for that.

+this assumes that you have a data.json where all the arrays of insults/compliments and pictures are stores as string arrays